ArcCdr/changedetection-ext/DISTRIBUTION.md

 # ChangeDetection.io Browser Extension - v1.0.0

-A browser extension to monitor your ChangeDetection.io watches directly from your browser toolbar.
+A Chrome browser extension to monitor your ChangeDetection.io watches directly from your browser toolbar.

 ## 📦 Package Files